Arthurzyang/seichi-junrei-eki-finder-py3/README.md

-# English - SeichiJunrei Eki Finder
+# English - Seichi Junrei Eki Finder

 This is a Python script that retrieves landmark information about anime Seichi Junrei travels based on the Bangumi ID through the [Anitabi APIs](https://github.com/anitabi/anitabi.cn-document/blob/main/api.md).
 It uses the [Overpass APIs](https://wiki.openstreetmap.org/wiki/Overpass_API) to search for the nearest tram/subway station for each landmark, with a default initial search radius by 1 km and a maximum search radius by 4km.
 It calculates the distance between the landmark and the station and counts the number of landmarks associated with each station.